Former Hollywood executive gets 6 years prison for defrauding BlackRock fund

 By Jonathan Stempel

-Sept 9 (Reuters) - The former head of a Hollywood movie distributor whose films have starred actors like Halle Berry and Matthew McConaughey was sentenced on Friday to six years in prison after he pleaded guilty to defrauding a BlackRock Inc BLK.N investment fund.
+NEW YORK, Sept 9 (Reuters) - The former head of a Hollywood movie distributor whose films have starred actors such as Halle Berry and Matthew McConaughey was sentenced on Friday to six years in prison after he pleaded guilty to defrauding a BlackRock Inc BLK.N investment fund.

 William Sadleir, who ran Aviron Pictures LLC, was sentenced by U.S. District Judge Paul Engelmayer in Manhattan, and also ordered to pay $31.6 million in forfeiture and restitution.